-Designed so that children can play in different ways
+Designed so that children can play in different ways -

-- successful play spaces can be used in different ways by children and young people of different ages and interests; they can also be important social spaces for parents and carers, as well as for children.
+successful play spaces can be used in different ways by children and young people of different ages and interests; they can also be important social spaces for parents and carers, as well as for children.

-Geared towards encouraging disabled and able-bodied children to play together - children with different abilities can play together in well-designed play spaces, and parents and carers who are themselves disabled should be spaces, and parents and carers whare themselves disabled should be able to gain access to play spaces if they are to accompany their children.
+Geared towards encouraging disabled and able-bodied children to play together children with different abilities can play together in welldesigned play spaces, and parents and carers who are themselves disabled should be able to gain access to play spaces if they are to accompany their children.